Pediatric Feeding Disorders

 I have been interested in body work my whole career.
 I was fortunate to travel internationally extensively as a young adult.
 I always visited health clinics, special needs schools and traditional medicine practitioners on my travels.
 I was fascinated with the fact that all traditional cultures have versions of baby/child massage as medical treatment–they didn’t have much else to work with.
 But what was more interesting was the results!
 I met Westerns who migrated from their home country specifically to get traditional treatments, most of the time these treatments were based on massage or some body work.
 I met one woman that moved to Indonesian so her daughter with Downs Syndrome could be massaged everyday.
 WOW!
 The results were fantastic.
 The daughter had great muscle tone, her motor skills and language skills were the best I had ever seen in my pediatric practice in the USA.

 I trained as a baby massage instructor and over the years did extensive training in massage and other hands-on therapies.
 I am now a teaching assistant for the Upledger Institute.
 Finally I trained as an Acupuncturist.
-Being an acupuncturist is a bit of a misnomer, because the medicine developed centuries before metal was extracted from the earth to make needles and needles are only a small part of a huge body of knowledge.
+Being an acupuncturist is a bit of a misnomer, because the medicine developed centuries before metal was extracted from the earth to make needles.
+Needles are only a small part of a huge body of knowledge.
 It started as a massage techniques.
 Especially for children, it is still based on massage.

 As I employed these skills in my work, I noticed that focusing on bodywork, I would get significantly better outcomes in all developmental areas for my clients with delayed milestones.
 These principles became the basis of my practice in general, but also for feeding issues specifically.